-Our research areas include all medical technology.
+Our research areas include Imaging, AI in healthcare and Bioelectronic medicine.
 The research may include prevention as well as diagnosis and therapy.
 The areas are determined after the top managers of the major hospitals and the primary health care have identified needs, and Karolinska Institutet and KTH Royal Institute of Technology have commented on research interests and competence.

 Each research area is covered by one or more research programs.
 Projects are announced within the respective programs.
 An assessment group consisting of national and international experts is appointed by the steering committee.
 The assessment group proposes a ranking of applications.
 The steering committee then recommends which projects will be granted funds.